Vyral/base-template/_posts/2022-05-13-how-the-soldswich-team-gives-back.md

 When you go to the events, you can tell that everyone there has benefited from the program, and they are so grateful.
 It proves how great the organization is.

-Also, **a portion of every transaction on our team goes to charity.** This past month, we heard that the Mighty Maddy Mission were doing a special drive for some of their projects, so we reached out to them.
+Also, **a portion of every transaction our team does goes to charity.** This past month, we heard that the Mighty Maddy Mission was doing a special drive for some of their projects, so we reached out to them.
 We also contributed to the Helping Hand of Indianola, a food pantry organization.

 **We have funds available to donate in the coming months**, so if you have a cause that’s important to you and in need, please reach out to us.
-We’d love to help with causes that are close to home and part of our community.
+We’d love to help with causes that are part of our community.

 If you have any questions or would like to suggest a charity, just call or email us.
 We would love to hear from you.